dabeaz-course/practical-python/README.md

 This is not a course for absolute beginners on how to program a computer.
 It is assumed that you already have programming experience in some other programming language or Python itself.
+You're not going to find cute stories about looping--or why you would want to do it.

 This is not a course that aims to cover everything there is to know about Python.
 There is only so much material you can cover in 3-4 days